 When students arrive in isolation, they should email their instructors to let them know they will be attending classes remotely.

 We all know that COVID-19 has been a stressful time, and we have to rely on coping skills that build resilience.
 Students experience isolation in different ways.
 Some have coping skills to get them through, others may feel more stressed.
-Access to remote activities and resources are provided and will help students get through this brief and temporary time.
+Access to remote activities and resources are provided and help students get through this brief and temporary time.
 Despite the legitimate worries that we have, many students have already completed an isolation process and are back to regular campus activities and doing well.

 Parents are in a prime position to support their student remotely.
 Scheduling a “meal time” via FaceTime or Skype, or just calling on a regular basis during isolation can be of great help.